-In a large mixing bowl, soften the .25-ounce packet of unflavored gelatin in 1/4 cup cold water in a large mixing bowl for 3 minutes.
+In a large mixing bowl, soften the .25-ounce packet of unflavored gelatin in 1/4 cup cold water for 3 minutes.
 Stir in 1/2 cup boiling water and slowly whisk until the gelatin dissolves.
 Cool to room temperature.

-Add 1/2 cup Hellmann's mayonnaise, 2 tablespoons finely snipped fresh chives, 2 tablespoons finely chopped fresh dill, 1 tablespoon grated onion, 1 tablespoon fresh lemon juice, a dash of Tabasco sauce, 1/4 teaspoon sweet paprika and 1 teaspoon salt, and whisk until completely blended.
+Add mayonnaise, finely snipped fresh chives, finely chopped fresh dill, grated onion, lemon juice, a dash of Tabasco sauce, paprika and salt, and whisk until completely blended.
 Refrigerate until slightly thickened, about 20 minutes.

 Fold 2 cups picked-over lump crabmeat into the gelatin mixture.
 In a separate small bowl, whip cream until it forms soft peaks and gently fold into the crab mixture.
 Transfer the mixture to a medium-size bowl or decorative 6- to 8-cup mold.
 Refrigerate covered at least 4 hours.